 While this sounds like an attractive solution, it is absolutely ineffective for that purpose.

-Ampicillin is an antibiotic which belongs to the same class as Penicillin and which we use for treating ear, throat or chest infections and more.
+Ampicillin is an antibiotic that belongs to the same class as Penicillin and which we use for treating ear, throat or chest infections and more.

 Simply put, it has no role in preventing an unwanted pregnancy after unprotected sexual intercourse.

-Another birth control myth to unpack centers around the timing of your emergency contraceptive (or morning after pill).
+Another birth control myth to unpack centres around the timing of your emergency contraceptive (or morning-after pill).

 Of course, the term ‘morning after pill’ is a misnomer; because you can certainly take the pill during the afternoon and at night.